akai10tsuki/vsutillib/README.rst

 For version 2.0.0 onwards will try to maintain it as a real library.
 Will try to maintain compatibility with interface for as long as possible.

-Still the recommendation is any o include any relevant code in your project and don't count on updates in the library will always be compatible with a previous version.
+Still the recommendation is to include any relevant code in your project and don't count on updates in the library will always be compatible with a previous version.